What’s more important than hot stocks? Having the right mindset, strategy, and tools.

 There aren’t any subscription or platform fees with TD , which is one great selling point.
 There’s also no minimum cash deposit to create an account.

-Both TD and E-Trade have commission fees of $6.95 per trade.
+Both TD and E-Trade have commission fees of $6.95 per trade (at the time of this writing).
 They’re also similar in terms of content and interface, though I prefer E-Trade.
 In fact, I almost always have an E-Trade account open for trading smaller amounts of money.

-You might be interested in Interactive Brokers if you want to trade on margin, which I don’t recommend, or if you want to work with a company that has tons of assets.
+You might be interested in Interactive Brokers if you want to trade on margin (again, which I don’t recommend) or if you want to work with a company that has tons of assets.
 The company requires a $10,000 minimum deposit to start trading, and you must keep a balance of $2,000 in your trading account.